One-Shot Coordination of First and Last Mode Transportation: Problem Setup

 \subsection{Optimization Model}

 Next we give a model for the revenues and the cost to the operator and then we summarize the overall optimization problem from the operator's point of view.
-We let the revenue from service $\stup$ be $\pril \tfril$, which is the product of the price for and the volume of demand serviced by the service tuple $\stup$.
-The total revenue is the sum of revenues from all the services $\stup$.
+We let $\pril$ denote the price charged per-unit allocation for service $\stup$.
+In general the prices $\pril$ are dependent on many possible factors like service-times, demands etc. However, we initially assume that the prices are independent of the optimization variables $\fril$ and $f_r$ as well as demand and supply variables $d_l$ and $S_l$.
+In Section~\ref{sec:pricing}, we discuss the details of the pricing model and how it may be adapted for different applications.
+Since the prices are known, the revenue over all services is

 We consider two different types of costs incurred by the service-provider.
 First, we let the travel cost for the volume of vehicles that take the route $r$ be $c_r f_r$, which is the product of travel cost per-unit flow and the volume of vehicles that go on route $r$.
-Second, we consider the \emph{operational costs} (which may include incentives or commissions to the drivers and maintenance costs).
-We assume the operational cost is one unit for every unit of allocation on a node.
-Thus with $f_r$, $\tfril$, $\tilde{F}_l$, $\pril$ and $\fril$ as decision variables we let the \emph{feed-in operator profit maximization problem} be

-\begin{remark}[Maximum viable price is the optimal price] For any fixed $\fril$, the total profit $J$ is a strictly increasing function of $\pril$.
-If the price $\pril \leq \bar{p}_r^i(l)$, then it has no effect on any other constraints or on other optimization variables.
-Therefore, the optimal price $\pril = \bar{p}_r^i(l)$. \oprocend \end{remark}
+The cost per-unit flow, $c_r > 0$, on a route $r$ is